spree/spree-guides/content/v2.2/integration/tutorials/fulfillment_integration_tutorial.md

 ## Introduction

-By now, you should be familiar with the basic concepts of [creating an endpoint](creating_endpoints_tutorial).
-In this tutorial, we'll walk through creating a fictional - yet more realistic - integration, complete with the [endpoint](terminology#endpoints), JSON request files, and even a dummy API we'll use to simulate our drop-shipper.
+By now, you should be familiar with the basic concepts of <%= link_to "creating an endpoint", "integration/basic_endpoints_tutorial" %>.
+In this tutorial, we'll walk through creating a fictional - yet more realistic - integration, complete with the <%= link_to "endpoint", "integration/terminology", "endpoints" %>, JSON request files, and even a dummy API we'll use to simulate our drop-shipper.

 ## Steps to Build the Integration